MichaelSchmidle/xavier-prose/hooks/README.md

 - Keep hooks updated with Xavier Prose releases
 - Monitor hook execution for unexpected behavior

+## Development Mode Hook

+In xavier-prose development mode, there's also a git pre-commit hook that automatically updates CLAUDE.md based on committed changes, keeping the framework documentation synchronized with actual implementation progress.

 ## Support

 For hook-related issues: